ericwoud/buildR64arch/README.md

 When using a second or third R64/R3 as Access Point, and connecting router-lan-port to AP-lan-port, do the following:

-Choose Setup "AP" in stead od "RT".
+Choose Setup "AP" in stead of "RT".

 The Access Point has network address 192.168.1.33.